Support Pollinators through Wildflower Verges and Native Gardens

 1. Expand the Initiative

-• Use successful pilot sites to advocate for expanding wildflower verges and gardens into additional locations.
+• Use successful pilot sites to advocate for expanding wildflower verges across additional locations.

 2. Build a Toolkit

-• Develop guides and templates for other communities to replicate the initiative.
+• Develop guides and templates for other communities to replicate the project.

 3. Annual Review